Dark-Father/caine-bot/Characters/README.md

 ###!startdb

 This command creates the Database.
 Only works if there is not one already.
-It takes no arguments
+It takes no arguments.

 Example: